-Close Ysgol Felinwnda on 31 August 2023 and offer a place for the learners in the Felinwnda catchment area at a nearby alternative school from 1 January 2024 onwards.
+Close Ysgol Felinwnda on 31 August 2023, and the current learners to transfer to a nearby alternative school, in accordance with parent's choice, from 1 January 2024.

 The nearby alternative schools are located approximately two miles from Ysgol Felinwnda.
-In accordance with the Cyngor Gwynedd transport policy, the authority would offer transport to the learners of the current Ysgol Felinwnda catchment area choosing to attend an alternative school and living more than two miles from the school.
+If the proposal is implemented, in accordance with the Cyngor Gwynedd transport policy, the authority would offer transport to the learners of the current Ysgol Felinwnda catchment area choosing to attend an alternative school and living more than two miles from the school.